GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "I always believed money couldn't buy happiness until I paid for my Internet subscription."
+Quote of the day : "Wi-Fi is like love, invisible, but you know when it's not there."

 ### My freelance developer site creation